christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 1. Select an instance on the stage.
 2. Go to the Properties panel.
-3. Give the instance a name making sure not to include spaces in the name.
+3. Give the instance a name making sure not to include spaces in the name or start the name with a number.
 I strongly recommend following the "[camel case](#camel-case)" convention described below.
 4. Use the instance name in the code to change the instance's properties, stop it from playing, and do other interesting things with it.

 ```java